emhoracek/smooch/javascript/README.md

 When a player clicks on the real canvas, the JavaScript looks up the corresponding pixel on the ghost canvas.
-Each color on the ghost canvas maps to one object in the set, so the script knows which object you clicked!
+Each color on the ghost canvas maps to one cel in the set, so the script knows which cel you clicked!